Plans, permits, and a soil report.

 - Post-tension slab strongly recommended in Bell County's expansive clay.

-- 15-mil vapor barrier minimum by code.
+- 15-mil vapor barrier minimum by code, installed before pour.

 - Schedule pours for early morning to avoid summer-afternoon flash-cure problems.